covallee/constant-11ty/posts/exploring-webc.md

 The second issue I ran into, got me stuck for a bit.

-## How to pass data from a Nunjuck layout to WebC components?
+## How to pass data from a Nunjucks layout to WebC components?

 The next logical component was the nav bar.
 I created a `site-nav.webc`, pasted the code from my previous `_nav.njk` and then realized that I had no idea how to deal with the logic part.
 At build time the Nav was pulling some site information from a `_data/metadata.json` file and some collections.all info.
 More precisely the collection with the eleventyNavigation tag.
 [Navigation Plugin info](https://www.11ty.dev/docs/plugins/navigation/)